5/5 - (1 vote)

 In 1913 the Federal Reserve was established and began executing monetary policy.
 The Great Depression saw the separation between investment and commercial banking known as the “Glass-Steagall Act”, but the Act was repealed in 1991 leading to the 2008 financial crisis.

-Here are the united states banking regulation history-
+Here is the United States banking regulation history-

-1812- Government turns to state banks to finance the War of 1812
+1812- The government turns to state banks to finance the War of 1812

 1816- The Second Bank Received a Charter